 All candidates must hold a doctorate or have equivalent research experience by the time they take up the Fellowship.

-Those who are or have been registered for a doctorate at any time may apply only if they have submitted their doctoral thesis by 4pm on the closing date of 27 February 2020.
+Those who are or have been registered for a doctorate at any time may apply only if they have submitted their doctoral thesis for viva voce examination by 4pm on the closing date of 27 February 2020.

 Candidates must not be registered for degrees, professional or vocational qualifications at the time of commencing the Fellowship.